MEET ATOMIC ODDITY!

 Sydney is a fourth year deviser at York University.
 She has dabbled in community theatre, taking roles in The Vagina Monologues and The Drowsy Chaperone.
 She is a part of Atomic Oddity Productions and looks forward to seeing how her company will develop over the years.
 She also plans to continue with her career in theatre and acting in the future, as it is something she’s extremely passionate about.

 Alyssa is a performer, deviser and a choreographer.
 She also has a passion for dancing, singing, and acting.
-She is currently in her last year at York University, earning her BFA in the Devised Theatre Program with a specialized honor.
+She is currently in her last year at York University, earning her BFA in Performance Creation.
 Some of her recent credits include performing as an atmosphere performer for Canada’s Wonderland receiving the atmosphere performer of the year award, auditioning and being accepted into a Development workshop for dance and acting in New York City, and performing a solo monologue off-Broadway in New York City.
 Her greatest achievement was performing at the Opening Ceremonies for the Pan Am Games with Cirque Du Soleil.
 Her next big project is creating and performing for the Devised Theatre Festival with her company; Atomic Oddity Productions.
 She is incredibly excited to have the opportunity to be a part of this Festival and is thrilled and ready to bring her and the company’s vision to life for everyone to witness.

 Nick is in his fourth and final year at York in the Performance Creation stream.
 He is one of the members of Atomic Oddity Productions and has a passion creating with a group of people and discovering unique ways to perform and move the body.
 Nick is also a part of the sketch comedy and improv group Yes, Trespassing from The Lighthouse Troupe and loves doing long form improv.
 He is super excited for the festival and can't wait to see where the future takes him in the world of devising.